 There was a time when 2×12 lumber was an economically sound choice.
 Today, the scarcity of old-growth lumber combined with the increasing costs makes them less suitable compared to TJI.

-In addition, the TJI is less subject to twisting, warping, bowing, and shrinkage that affects 2×12 lumber.
+In addition, the TJI is less subject to twisting, warping, bowing, and shrinkage, which affects 2×12 lumber.
 Another advantage is that TJI uses less wood to achieve a stronger foundation.

 The lesser weight translates to greater performance.
-This means that you can save money and get better results when you choose TJI over 2×12 in almost every aspect.
+This means you can save money and get better results when choosing TJI over 2×12 in almost every aspect.